Foshan YiWeiXin Technology Co.,Ltd.

 • Faster molding cycle times.

-• Enhanced stability as the mold rotates on a horizontal turntable, which is particularly beneficial for large molds and contributes to longer mold lifespan.
+• Enhanced stability as the mold rotates on a horizontal turntable, which is particularly beneficial for large molds and contributes to a longer mold lifespan.

 • Rotation Table Technology: YWX utilizes advanced 2K molding with Rotation Table systems.
 This mature technology allows for the simultaneous injection of two colors/materials, offering high efficiency and stability, making it suitable for a wide range of products.